kragen/derctuo/taking-screenshots.md

 My Elisp is a little rusty, but I managed to get this to work:

     (defun screenshot-save-to (filename)
-      "Interactively crop a screenshot with Spectacle and write to FILENAME."
+      "Interactively crop a screenshot with Spectacle and write to FILENAME.

+      This is not an interactive command because it doesn't check to see if FILENAME already exists, doesn't hide and redisplay the Emacs window, and doesn't append .png if FILENAME isn't a PNG or JPEG filename.  `screenshot-make' does those things.

+      "
       (let ((screenshot-return-value 'unknown-return-value))
         (let ((screenshot-messages
                (with-temp-buffer